skinos7/doc/com/client/global.md

             // ... more rule
         },

-        // filter function on ifname
-        "filter":"functions state",                                // [ "disable", "accept", "drop" ], "disable" for disable the function, "accept" for accept all packet defualt, "drop" for drop all packet default
+        // packet filter function on this ifname "filter":"functions state",                                // [ "disable", "accept", "drop" ], "disable" for disable the function, "accept" for accept all packet defualt, "drop" for drop all packet default
         "filter_rule":                                             // filter network bridge packet, valid when "filter" be "accept" or "drop"
         {